Daplie/serve-https/README.md

 Other options:

 * `--serve-root true` alias for `-c` with the contents of root.pem
-* `--servername example.com` changes the servername logged to the console
+* `--sites example.com` changes the servername logged to the console
 * `--letsencrypt-certs example.com` sets and key, fullchain, and root to standard letsencrypt locations

 Examples